Chart Color Schemes

 Health performance in Sorell - Richmond is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Sorell - Richmond faces substantial health challenges according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
-Private health cover is very low at approximately 49% of the total population (~5,417 people), compared to 51.7% in Greater Hobart and the national average of 55.7%.
+Health data reveals substantial challenges facing Sorell - Richmond, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The prevalence of common health conditions is notable across both younger and older age cohorts, and the rate of private health cover is very low at approximately 49% of the total population (~5,417 people).
+This compares to 51.7% across Greater Hobart and a national average of 55.7%.

-The most common medical conditions are arthritis (11.8%) and mental health issues (10.1%).
-Only 61.4% of residents declare themselves completely clear of medical ailments, compared to 65.5% in Greater Hobart.
-Working-age population faces notable health challenges with elevated chronic condition rates.
-The area has 23.6% of residents aged 65 and over (2,615 people), higher than Greater Hobart's 19.9%.
-Health outcomes among seniors present some challenges, broadly in line with national rankings for the general population.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 11.8 and 10.1% of residents, respectively, while 61.4% declared themselves as completely clear of medical ailments compared to 65.5% across Greater Hobart.
+The working-age population faces notable health challenges with elevated chronic condition rates.
+The area has 23.6% of residents aged 65 and over (2,615 people), which is higher than the 19.9% in Greater Hobart.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health